-numruns=5; Defines the file count for the last run in a measure cycle.
-The onlast command ; The command is executed after a stop caused by a preset reached or trigger instead of the 'onstop command', when the last file count is reached with autoinc on.
-This can be used to
+numruns=5 ; Defines the file count for the last run in a measure cycle.
+The onlast command ; The command is executed after a stop caused by a preset

 ; last count is the present one plus the numruns number.
-After a ; file with this count was saved with autoinc on, instead of the onlast off ; Switches off the 'onlast' feature.
-Also a manual Stop command
+After a ; file with this count was saved with autoinc on, instead of the